fazeelgm/UCB_ML_AI_Capstone/README.md

 This allows us to preserve the hard-to-train models and make the deployment process scalable for production environments.

 # Doom Loop?
 Ground Reality

+We start exploring the Doom Loop story line by building our own narrative that is based on the facts coming from our dataset.
+First, we look at the crime distribution across the San Francisco by Police Districts.
+Here you see a map view and a breakdown of the top-10 crime categories across each police district.
+This gives us an idea of where to focus for the largest swath of crimes:

 <table style="width:100%"><em>Figure TO_DO: Police Districts at-a-glance</em>
 <tr>
   <td width="50%"><img src="images/sf_incidents_by_PD_map.png" border="0"/></td>
   <td width="50%"><img src="images/incidents_by_pd.png" border="0"/></td>
 </tr></table>

+Next we show the Top-5 crime category locations across our time span to get a sense of the richness of the datset from a dashboarding perspective - you can see the concentration in the north-east corner of the city.
+This is where we find the busiest precincts.

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure TO_DO: SF Crime Categories By Location</em>
     <img src="images/sf_top_categorie_by_location_map.png" border="0"/></td>
 </tr></table>

+We now start to dig deeper into the Doom Loop Hypothesis to see how the incidence of the Top-5 crime categories is changing over the time period.
+We see that in most cases, the crime incidence dipping during Covid and 2024, and the overall trend is down.
+So far, so good!

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure TO_DO: Top Categories by Police District by Year</em>
     <img src="images/incidents_by_pd_year.png" border="0"/></td>
 </tr></table>

+Next, we llok at the workload of the 10 police districts across the top-10 crime categories, and we see it follow the same pattern - dip during Covid and down in 2024.
+The overall workload of the busiest precincts is considerably higher than the western, lower population districts.

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure TO_DO: Top Police District by Categories by Year</em>
     <img src="images/incidents_by_pd_by_category_year.png" border="0"/></td>
 </tr></table>

+In this final view of incident resolutions by precinct, we find something interesting - the clearance percentages of top crime categories has improved across the busy precincts:

+* Open / Active case counts are going down - our dataset doesn't tell us why that is happening
+  * This could suggest improved public perception of SFPD performance and attentiveness
+  * It could also suggest more officers on-board or on the beat after Covid lockdowns
+* The Tenderloin precinct, a historically high-crime neighborhood, shows a very high resolution rate in 2024!
+  * This could be due to the attention to the current drug and homelessness issues or the close mayoral race this year

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure TO_DO: Incident Resolution by Police District by Year</em>
     <img src="images/incidents_resolutions_by_pd_by_year.png" border="0"/></td>
 </tr></table>

+From this exercise in building our investigation narrative around the Doom Loop Story, we learnt that it's possible to slice and dice the information to suit many narratives.
+There is a need to:

+* Build narratives that support ground reality using factual data
+* Refute False Narratives using data

+This exercise is a proof of the efficacy of such an approach!